-The late filing fee shall be paid by check or money order made out to the United States Treasury and submitted to the Clerk at the Legislative Resource Center.
+The late filing fee shall be paid by check or money order made payable t to the United States Treasury and submitted to the Clerk at the Legislative Resource Center.
 Payment of the fee does not preclude the Committee from taking other disciplinary action authorized by law or the rules of the House of Representatives.

-The Committee has authority to waive the fee, but only in extraordinary circumstances.
-Waiver requests must be directed in writing to the Chair of the Committee, signed by the filer, and state the circumstances believed to justify the waiver.
-For PTRs, please include the name of the asset, transaction date, notification date, and filing date for each late-filed transaction. either be request may e-mailed to financial.disclosure@mail.house.gov, faxed to the Committee at (202) 225-3713, or delivered to the Committee on Ethics, 1015 Longworth House Office Building, Washington, DC 20515. neither case will the request, or the Committee's response, be made publicly available.
+The Committee has authority to waive the fee. but only in extraordinary circumstances. waiver requests must be directed in writing to the Chair of the Committee, signed by the filer, and state the circumstances believed to justify the waiver.
+For late fee waiver requests regarding PTRs, please include the name of the asset, transaction date, notification date, and filing date for each late-filed transaction.
+Please note that a form is also available for this purpose on the Committee's website.
+The request may either be e-mailed to financial.disclosure@mail.house.gov, faxed to the Committee at (202) 225-3713, or hand-delivered to the Committee on Ethics, 1015 Longworth House Office Building, Washington, DC 20515.
+In no case will the request, or the Committee's response, be made publicly available.

 Any report that is submitted more than 30 days after the due date without the required late filing fee shall be deemed procedurally deficient and not properly filed.
 Thus, you must submit the late filing fee at the time you file your report.
-The fee will be deposited immediately unless a fee waiver is requested at the time of filing, in which case it will not be deposited until the Committee acts on the fee waiver request.
+The fee will be deposited immediately unless a fee waiver is requested at the time of filing, in which case it will be held by the Clerk and not be deposited until the Committee acts on the fee waiver request.
 If the fee waiver is granted, your check or money order will be returned to you by the Clerk of the House.